moodleulpgc/moodle35ulpgc/theme/adaptable/README.txt

 Messages / Notifications
 ------------------------
-From version 3.2 moodle includes a new system to display messages and notifications in the screen.
+Moodle 3.2 includes a new system to display messages and notifications in the screen.

-The new system displays a hardcoded black icons that are difficult to see when using dark background colour in the top header.
+The new system displays a hard coded black icons that are difficult to see when using dark background color in the top header.
-In that case, you can use an alternate icons pack using white colour.
+In that case, you can use an alternate icons pack using white color.

 Login the server by FTP or SFTP and open /theme/adaptable/pix_core/i and delete notifications.png and rename notifications-white.png to notifications.png